Zoya Klyuchko

 Zoya Fedorivna Klyuchko (Зоя Федорівна Ключко; 20 May 1933 – 4 June 2016) was a Ukrainian entomologist, lepidopterist, zoologist, professor and doctor of biological sciences.
 She focused on the research of faunistics; morphology; taxonomy and phylogeny of the scoop family Noctuidae, value as pests in rural areas plants and the role in nature in rare and disappearing insects.
 Klyuchko worked at the Taras Shevchenko National University of Kyiv, the I. I. Schmalhausen Institute of Zoology and the Pavlo Tychyna Uman State Pedagogical University and wrote between 130 and 160 scientific articles.

 Early life and education

-Klyuchko was born in Pisky, Pokrovsk Raion on 20 May 1933.
+Klyuchko was born in Pisky, Zhytomyr Raion, Zhytomyr Oblast, Ukrainian SSR, Soviet Union (now part of Stanyshivka rural hromada, Zhytomyr Raion, Zhytomyr Oblast, Ukraine on 20 May 1933.
 She was part of the family of teachers, priests, economists, foresters, railway engineers.
 Klyuchko's father, Fyodor Yukhimovych Targonya, was a teacher who was in a management role, and her mother was also a teacher.
 She graduated with a gold medal from the No. 72 School in Kyiv in 1950.
 Klyuchko learned to play the piano by Olga Andriivna Korytska.
 In 1955, Klyuchko graduated with a diploma with honors in the specialty of biologist-zoologist from the Faculty of Biology and Soil Science of the Taras Shevchenko National University of Kyiv under the mentorship of O. P. Kryshtal.